 Alas, the holidays have arrived.
 This time of year can be so joyful, even magical.
 Family gatherings.
 Cooking and baking family favorites.
 Seeing the glee in the kids’ eyes.
 It’s all so joyous.
 But there’s also a dark side to the holidays.
 The one that we often try to ignore – yet it creeps up on us unexpectedly year after year after year.
-The holidays can bring us some of the most memorable experiences of our lives; but it can also carry it’s own fair share of problems.
+The holidays can bring us some of the most memorable experiences of our lives, but it can also carry its own fair share of problems.
 Yes, I’m referring to the old familiar Holiday Stress.
 It lurks at every turn.
 Gift giving.
 Card sending.
 Carol singing.
 Hustling and bustling.
-It can leave you feeling plain exhausted and scattered at times!
-So how do you de-stress during the holidays for a joyful season?
+It can leave you feeling just exhausted and scattered at times!
+So how do you destress during the holidays for a joyful season?

 But regardless of what’s “stressing” you during this holiday, keep in mind that you have a great deal of control over all of this.
 Taking a step back from the stress can be one huge key to saving your sanity.
 Here are 12 ways to do just that.

-How to De-stress During the Holidays
+12 Ways to Destress During the Holidays

-1. Start shopping STAT!
+1. Start holiday shopping early this year.

 Don’t delay.
 Get your shopping out of the way sooner than later.
 This can help you beat the stress on a number of levels.
 First, you avoid battling it out in the aisles of Target with other last minute shoppers.
-Second, you won’t make last minute “impulse buys” and other last minute shopping mistakes.
+Second, you won’t make last minute “impulse buys” and other last-minute shopping mistakes.
 Last, shopping early allows you to set a budget that you can stick to and not go overboard as we tend to do when we wait until the last minute.

 2. Get adequate rest.

 The holidays tend to get everyone so excited, and for good reason.
 But sometimes amidst all the excitement, you may forget to allow your body to have the proper rest it needs.
 Lack of sleep puts your body under stress.
 Late night parties.
 Staying up to catch up with visiting family members.
-Losing sleep due to travelling.
+Losing sleep due to traveling.
 Or losing sleep because you’re just plain excited!
 It’s easy for your sleep pattern to be thrown off during the holidays.
 Whatever the reason, remember to focus on what your body needs on a consistent basis, and that’s plenty of rest.
 So allow yourself to start winding down in time to have a good night’s sleep.
 Getting less than 7-9 hours of sleep on a regular basis will allow stress to creep in before you even know it.

 Do you tend to take on more than your fair share of responsibilities?
 Well, if you’ve been put in charge of too many different things, it’s time to get some of that stress off your shoulders.
 Delegate some of the tasks that are bogging you down and raising your stress level this season.
 Asking for help is a good move, and will help you to enjoy the season and not feel like it was all a big blur.